OCHA-DAP/ocha-lens/docs/datasets/ibtracs.md

 ## Data Structure

-The package provides three main data products:
+The package provides two main data products:

 ### 1. Storm Metadata (`get_storms()`)
 One row per storm with basic identifying information:
 - Storm ID and name
-- Season and basin information
+- Season and genesis basin information
 - ATCF ID for cross-referencing
-- Provisional status flag
+- Provisional status flag (whether the track is a quality-controlled "best" track or if it is still provisional)

-### 2. Best Tracks (`get_best_tracks()`)
+### 2. Storm Tracks (`get_tracks()`)
-Official, quality-controlled storm tracks from designated WMO agencies:
+Returns a `geoDataFrame` of point-level data for all storm tracks:
 - Position (latitude/longitude) at 6-hourly intervals
 - Intensity measurements (wind speed, pressure)
 - Wind radii for different intensity thresholds (34kt, 50kt, 64kt)
 - Storm characteristics (nature, basin)

-### 3. Provisional Tracks (`get_provisional_tracks()`)
-Recent storm data that hasn't been fully processed yet:
-- Typically contains USA agency data only
-- Same structure as best tracks but may have data gaps
-- Usually available sooner than best tracks for recent storms
+The storm intensity measurements (such as wind speed, pressure, etc.) are retrieved differently depending on whether the storm is provisional or not.
+Provisional storms pull this data from the relevant USA Agency, while the official "best track" storms use the values reported by the relevant WMO Agency.

 ## Data Processing Features